Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Demonstrations and Results

 This coherent representation of state, action, transition, and reward allows the QMDP to exploit quantum superposition for simultaneous exploration of the decision space.
 By capturing the environment dynamics without repeated sampling, it improves sample efficiency and reduces the interactions required to identify optimal policies.
 Moreover, implementing the MDP in the quantum domain enables direct integration of a quantum search algorithm into a unified quantum operation.
 Together, these features enable efficient encoding, evaluation, and discovery of optimal sequences within the quantum domain, offering computational advantages beyond the reach of classical methods.
 This QMDP circuit also serves as the building block for multi-step interactions when extended via dynamic-circuit operations for qubit reuse, enabling subsequent stages of the framework to perform quantum return calculation and Grover-based trajectory search without reverting to the classical domain.

-\subsection{Demonstration of quantum agent–environment multiple interactions with dynamic circuit capability}
+\subsection{Demonstration of Quantum Agent–environment Multiple Interactions with Dynamic Circuit Capability}

-In this section, we demonstrate the interaction extended to multiple time steps using dynamic-circuit operations for qubit reuse, implementing three consecutive steps that allow the agent to traverse the full trajectory from the initial state $s_0$ to the terminal state $s_3$ under the transition and termination conditions of the MDP.
+In this section, we demonstrate the extension of the interaction to multiple time steps via dynamic-circuit–based qubit reuse, implementing three consecutive interaction steps that allow the agent to traverse the full trajectory from the initial state $s_0$ to the terminal state $s_3$ under the transition dynamics and termination conditions of the MDP.
 The complete QMDP circuit for these multiple interactions is shown in Fig.~\ref{fig:two_state_block}.
-Each time step represents a distinct interaction between the agent and the environment and applies an identical QMDP interaction routine that encodes the decision-making and transition dynamics.
+Each time step corresponds to a distinct agent–environment interaction and executes an identical QMDP interaction routine.
 A key aspect of this circuit is the integration of mid-circuit measurement and reset operations between time steps, which enables the reuse of quantum registers across multiple interactions.
 This design minimizes the total qubit requirement while preserving the correct chronological flow of interactions, ensuring that the system’s state at each step directly reflects the outcome of the preceding one.

-Following the initial time step at $t=0$, the quantum registers representing the state, action, next state, and reward are measured, with the outcomes stored in the classical register (cReg) to preserve the interaction results.
-Immediately after measurement, the state registers are reset to the ground state $\ket{0}$, and the next-state outcomes are propagated into the qState register at the beginning of the subsequent time step using CNOT gates.
+Following the initial time step at $t=0$, the quantum registers representing the state, action, next state, and reward are measured, with the outcomes stored in the classical register (\texttt{cReg}) to preserve the interaction results.
+Immediately after measurement, the state registers are reset to the ground state $\ket{0}$, and the next-state outcomes are then re-encoded into the state register at the beginning of the subsequent time step via CNOT operations.
 This ensures that the starting state of each step correctly reflects the final state of the previous one, thereby preserving the continuity of the agent–environment evolution while enabling efficient reuse of the same physical qubits.